Methadone Clinic Columbia, SC

 Crossroads Treatment Center Of Columbia

-Crossroads Treatment Center Of Columbia is a methadone clinic in Columbia, SC situated in Richland County at 1421 Bluff Road, 29201 zip code area that also includes suboxone treatment services.
+Crossroads Treatment Center Of Columbia is a methadone treatment center in Columbia, South Carolina situated at 1421 Bluff Road, 29201 zip code.
 Crossroads Treatment Center Of Columbia provides methadone maintenance.
-In addition, Crossroads Treatment Center Of Columbia provides early intervention for HIV, mentoring/peer support and case management.
-Crossroads Treatment Center Of Columbia provides opioid treatment for young adults and adults.
+Also, Crossroads Treatment Center Of Columbia offers case management, social skills development and mentoring/peer support.
+Crossroads Treatment Center Of Columbia provides opioid treatment for adults and young adults.

 Lradac Detox And Outpatient

-Lradac Detox And Outpatient is a methadone treatment center in Columbia, South Carolina located at 2711 Colonial Drive, 29203 zip code.
-Lradac Detox And Outpatient provides buprenorphine detox, suboxone prescription and relapse prevention from naltrexone.
-Also, Lradac Detox And Outpatient provides housing services, recovery coaches and mental health services.
-Lradac Detox And Outpatient also provides detox treatment that consists of: benzodiazepines detoxification, opioid detox and alcohol detox.
+Lradac Detox And Outpatient is a methadone treatment center in Columbia, SC located at 2711 Colonial Drive, 29203 zip code area.
+Lradac Detox And Outpatient provides suboxone prescription, naltrexone administration and buprenorphine detox.
+In addition, Lradac Detox And Outpatient provides transportation assistance, mental health services and professional intervention.
+Lradac Detox And Outpatient also provides detox service that consists of: opioid detox, benzodiazepines detoxification and alcohol detox.

 Call (866) 434-2077 for 24/7 help with treatment.